 It’s that unique complexity that drives my work for our clients.

-Tony Mitchell serves as deputy lead for Booz Allen’s defense and intelligence business.
-His primary roles include identifying and executing strategic initiatives to drive business growth, and maximizing financial performance.
-Tony has over 25 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
+Tony Mitchell leads the strategic development and execution of Booz Allen’s Justice, Homeland Security, and Transportation business.
+Tony has nearly 30 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
 In prior roles, his clients included the Navy and Marine Corps, Joint Staff, Unified Combatant Commands, and the Defense Information Systems Agency.